ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

    **Note:** The Cloud Service package is limited in size and cannot be more than 1.5 GB.
 Therefore, the directories listed above must be cleaned to reduce the package size.

-6. Place the [Startup.cmd](./media/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio/Startup.cmd) file in the `\bin` directory.
+6. In the file system, place the [Startup.cmd](./media/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio/Startup.cmd) file in the `\bin` directory.

    ![](./media/how-to-deploy-sitecore-72-solution-to-microsoft-azure-cloud-service-using-visual-studio/File-System-03.png)

-7. Modify the `ServiceDefinition.csdef` file under the `WebRole` element.
+7. In the **Azure Cloud Service** project, modify the `ServiceDefinition.csdef` file under the `WebRole` element.
 Add the following task definition to execute the Startup.cmd file:

    ```xml
    <ServiceDefinition>